Having trouble viewing your water use online?

 Madison Water Utility has been conducting advanced testing of the city’s 23 water wells looking for PFAS compounds.
 Most wells with PFAS detections show trace amounts of a mixture of several types of the compounds, many of which are at levels too low to accurately measure.

-Find detailed results for wells with PFAS detections here.
+Find more information on PFAS detections here.

 Low Level Detection